Data Center

 Pillar 2: Power & Cooling - The Invisible Risk Becomes Visible

 While performance grabs headlines, power is the gating factor.
-A recent McKinsey & Company analysis projected more than $7 trillion of capital expenditure in data-center infrastructure through 2030 - and much of the bottleneck lies in power availability and grid interconnects.
+A recent McKinsey & Company analysis projected more than "$7 trillion of capital expenditure in data-center infrastructure through 2030" - with much of the bottleneck lying in power availability and grid interconnects.
 Other key observations:

 BTA helps clients assess power readiness, draft migration plans that minimise risk of downtime, and select equipment and architectures that align with their energy envelope, cooling strategy, and business continuity objectives.